Jorge Goldenberg

-Jorge Goldenberg Hachero (b.
-1941) is a prolific screenwriter from Argentina.
+Jorge Goldenberg Hachero (born 1941) is a prolific screenwriter from Argentina.

 Jorge Goldenberg was born in San Martín, Buenos Aires, Argentina in 1941.

 He studied film direction at the Film Institute of the National University of the Litoral in Santa Fe.

 He directed the documentaries Reportaje a un vagón (1963), Oficio (1966), co-directed the documentary Hachero nomás (1966) with Patricio Coll, Hugo Bonomo and Luis Zanger, and co-directed the documentary Regreso a Fortín Olmos (2008) with Patricio Coll.

 Goldenberg has written several plays that have been staged in Argentina, other countries of Latin America and Europe, including Relevo 1923, Fifty-fifty, Poniendo la casa en orden, Knepp, Cartas a Moreno, Krinsky, La lista completa and Fotos de Infancias.

 He has also taught courses and led workshops on scriptwriting in several countries.

 Films

 Jorge Goldenberg is credited as writer for: